MaxTheHuman/RESTService/README.md

 # RESTService
 web service application for HSE Distributed Computations course

-In this branch sre implemented 1st and 3rd assignments.
+In this branch are implemented 1st and 3rd assignments.

 At this stage there is a web server application of online store with standart REST API, giving ability to add, modify, remove and view items in the store.
 Web application is deployed in Docker.

-Link to postman scheme: https://documenter.getpostman.com/view/10631610/SzRw2B3E?version=latest
+Link to postman scheme for reviewing API: https://documenter.getpostman.com/view/10631610/SzRw2B3E?version=latest